Political Prophecy in “The Cougar”

 –\\\\\–

 Well, here I am again.
 I tried to give up this bad habit of paying good money to people so I could write things for other people to read.
 I managed to successfully stop it a few years ago with respect to what I had come to think of as the loathsome Facebook .
-In this comeback I begin by quoting someone else’s poetry.
+In this comeback posting, I begin by quoting someone else’s poetry, maybe as a way of trying to explain myself.

 Last year I committed myself to discontinuing this WordPress chronicle.
 I had written about the things I thought about and worried about; I wrote about my church and its internal debates over social principles; I wrote about my community’s fine arts council and its theater programs, and, in general, many things that are not of interest to most readers.
 Besides, what do I really have to say about political issues that has not already either been born or batted around online?
 I read the opinion pages in national papers and I know that there are many better educated and informed people saying the things that needed to be said regarding our civic lives.
 Saying it all here seemed to benefit no one but myself and an irrepressible egotistical desire to attract attention.
 I let my subscription to the service run out.
 But then I wavered again.